 Public Versus Private Bus Claims: What You Need to Know

-When you are injured on a public bus, and it is the fault of the bus driver or the bus owner in general, then you will need to file a lawsuit against a government agency.
+When you are injured in a public bus accident, and it is the fault of the bus driver or the bus owner in general, then you will need to file a lawsuit against a government agency.
 Public buses are the property of local government, and thus claims filed against the bus company are, in effect, claims filed against the government.

 The statute of limitations for a claim against a government agency is only six months, and it works a little bit differently than other claims.
 You must first file your claim with the agency responsible for your injuries.
 If the claim is denied, then your California personal injury lawyer can speak with you about filing a lawsuit as soon as possible.